Leave No Trace Guidelines

 Be good stewards of the outdoors and our partners’ property!

-As Chestnut members, we need to be models of behavior for the mission we seek.
-We need to do our part and help maintain and enhance our vanishing landscapes and ecosystems.
-And we need to be environmentally aware and responsible painters and respect nature and the property on which we are allowed to paint.
+As Chestnut members, we model the behavior for the mission we seek.
+That includes doing our part to maintain and enhance our vanishing landscapes and ecosystems.
+We strive to be environmentally aware as painters and respect both nature and the property on which we are allowed to paint.

-When we paint outside, whether in a public park, on private land, or on the grounds of an historic landmark, we need to be good stewards of our natural surroundings by committing to do the following:
+When we paint outside, whether in a public park, on private land, or on the grounds of an historic landmark, we need to be aware of our natural surroundings and commit to do the following:

-Take everything you bring in -- and leave everything as you found it.
-Leave rocks, plants, and limbs where they are -- let your brush make changes on your canvas if something needs to be moved or altered.
+Leave everything as you found it.
+Leave rocks, plants, and limbs where they are — let your brush make changes on your canvas if something needs to be moved or altered.
+And remember to take everything you brought in.

 Stay on designated routes and tread lightly.
 Leave gates as you found them, and avoid trampling on vegetation where you set up to paint.

-Attach a trash bag to your easel or tripod to contain all of your trash, especially paper towels or oil rags that you use for cleaning your brushes or general cleanup.
+Keep a close eye on your trash.
+Attach a trash bag to your easel or tripod and watch for items that might blow away.
 When you leave, pack your trash bag and dispose of it properly at home.

 • Never dump solvent, medium, paint or related toxic materials onto the ground or into streams or lakes.